 Earnings or losses are credited annually to member accounts.
-Your IAP account is subject to earnings or losses until you remove the funds.
+Administrative fees are deducted from the fund's earnings as part of the annual crediting process.
+Your IAP is subject to earnings or losses until you receive the funds.

 PERS works with employers to ensure that member contributions are accurate and complete before allocating earnings on a year-end balance basis so members are not adversely affected by posting delays or corrections.

 Beginning in 2018, IAP accounts shifted from a one-size-fits-all investment format to customized IAP Target-Date Funds